 Mentoring Resources for Women's History Month

-March is Women’s History Month, and this year is particularly notable as America celebrates the centennial anniversary of the passage of the 19th Amendment, giving women the right to vote.
+March is Women’s History Month.
+We are reminded of the strength and courage of all the women who pave the way for others to follow in their footsteps.
 We invite you to spring into the warmer weather with your Little by exploring these resources together:

 Interview an important woman – This worksheet was designed for teachers, but will help you and your Little organize your thoughts so you can sit down together and interview someone.
 It could a Little’s parent or loved one, someone you both admire, or even take a shot and reach out to a woman you both admire but don’t know to ask her for a few minutes of her time.

 Visit WomensHistoryMonth.gov – This website, maintained by the Library of Congress, contains a wealth of audio and video clips detailing the contributions of women in our nation.
 It also includes a listing of upcoming events throughout the month, many of which can be viewed live on social media.